Zolyn/derive_adhoc/README.md

 # derive_adhoc: An ergonomic replacement for (some) proc macros

-**WARNING**

-As of 14 July 2022, this is still quite a work-in-progress: you probably shouldn't use it yet unless you like playing with sharp edges.

 `derive-adhoc` allows you to write macros which are driven by Rust data structures, just like proc macro derive macros, but without having to wrestle with the proc macro system.

+**Stability warning**

+We do plan to make a `1.x` version of this library, but right now we are still gaining experience with the template syntax.
+So the template syntax is still subject to change.

+derive-adhoc has seen limited, if any, real-world use.
+So there may well be sharp edges.

 ## Overview